CreativeNick/SimToReal/README.md

 ```

 ### 2. Clone ManiSkill GitHub repository
 Visit the [ManiSkill repository](https://github.com/haosulab/ManiSkill) and follow the installation instructions.
 Be sure to clone/install ManiSkill inside the `SimToReal/` folder.
-It's recommened to do this in a virtual environment.
+It's recommened to do this in a virtual environment. \
+In summary:
+> Create virtual environment
+Run `pip install --upgrade mani_skill` to install ManiSkill package
+Run `pip install torch torchvision torchaudio` to install Torch
+Run `sudo apt-get install libvulkan1` to install Vulkan
+Run `sudo apt-get install vulkan-utils` followed by `vulkaninfo` to test Vulkan installation

 ## Optional Setup / Installation
 There are some libraries, assets, etc you may need to install when trouble-shooting.
 If the above installation works for you, then you may ignore this optional setup.